 |System(s): Sega Model 3|

 |Developer: Sega AM5|

-Only one Bike Athlon unit is thought to have been produced by Sega, initially making its debut at Kyoto Joypolis on opening day in September 1997.
-It was moved to Shinjuku Joypolis the following year, and relocated for the final time to Tokyo Joypolis in 2000, staying at the venue until its removal in the mid 2000s.
+Only one Bike Athlon unit is believed to have been produced by Sega, making its debut appearance at Kyoto Joypolis on opening day in September 1997.
+It was moved to Shinjuku Joypolis by the end of July the following year, and relocated for the final time to Tokyo Joypolis in 2000, where it remained until its removal and replacement in 2007 by Burnout Running.

 - Main article: Bike Athlon/Magazine articles.

 - Sega Saturn Magazine, "1997-34 (1997-10-03,10)" (JP; 1997-09-19), page 13

 - Sega Magazine, "1997-07 (1997-09)" (JP; 1997-08-13), page 14

 - http://www.sega.co.jp/sega/atp/tokyo/ (Wayback Machine: 2000-08-16 08:27)